How does process enhancement work?

 - Identify optimization potentials (process discovery, conformance checking).

-- Adapt the target process model (model enhancement).
+- Adapt the target process model (process enhancement).

 - Implement the target process model.